webcomics/dosage/doc/web/content/comics/SmackJeeves_SinPararse.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>This is a mirror of http://sinpararse.skyscrapersoup.com It updates every friday.
 This site is updated in a batch every few weeks.
 Sin Pararse is a prequel to my other comic, but you can read either of them independently.
-It follows Gabry and Liam, two popular side characters and details how they met and got together.
-The comic updates every Monday.</td>
+It follows Gabry and Liam, two popular side characters and details how they met and got together.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://sinpararse.smackjeeves.com/comics/">http://sinpararse.smackjeeves.com/comics/</a></td>